yardsale8/stat489_book/_sources/FunctionalListProcessing/MoreAboutPythonFunctions.txt

 Notice something important here.
 The name of the variable we pass as an argument
 --- ``number`` --- has nothing to do with the name of the formal parameter --- ``x``.
 It is as if  ``x = toSquare`` is executed when ``square`` is called.
 It doesn't matter what the value was named in the caller.
-In ``square``, it's name is ``x``.
+In ``square``, its name is ``x``.
 You can see this very clearly in codelens, where the global variables and the local variables for the square function are in separate boxes.